FasterXML/jackson/jackson3/MIGRATING_TO_JACKSON_3.md

 ## High-level conversion overflow

-From the high-level list, we see the need for following changes:
+Starting from the high-level change list, we can see the need for following changes:

 1. Maven group id, Java package change
    - Need to update build files (`pom.xml`, `build.gradle`) to use new group id (`com.fasterxml.jackson.core` -> `tools.jackson.core` and so on)